danport899/Rush_Hour_AI_Solver/README.md

 The Algorithms

-Breadth-First Search iterates through every possible, legal move at a given depth before proceeding to the next depth.
-As the algorithm processes the a move, it transfers it to the Seen HashMap and adds the child nodes to the end of the Unseen list.
+Breadth-First Search iterates through every possible legal move at a given depth before proceeding to the next depth.
+As the algorithm processes a move, it transfers it to the Seen HashMap and adds the child nodes to the end of the Unseen list.
 This ensures the algorithm inspects the entire row of nodes before descending to the following depth into the next row of child nodes.

-Instead of iterating through entire rows, Depth-First Search descends down the first path it encounters until it reaches a move that has already been seen, a dead end.
+Instead of iterating through entire rows, Depth-First Search descends down the first path it encounters until it reaches a move that has already been seen or a dead end.
 Upon doing so, it retreats back up its path until it finds another path to pursue.
 Once a move is processed in the Seen list, its Unseen children are placed in the beginning as opposed to the end.

 Iterative Deepening Search increments its depth by one every time it reaches the final node in a given depth.
 Much like DFS, child nodes